kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 <h3 class="h3-guide">Create AJAX with Regular JavaScript</h3>
 <a name="xhr-feature-detection"></a>
 <h4 class="h4-guide">XHR feature detection</h4>
-*(NOTE: Writing AJAX feature detection in pure JavaScript is discussed here for historically perspective, but is primarily needed for Internet Explorer versions 6 and lower.
-Usage for those browsers has dropped significantly, plus, jQuery version 1.x takes care of the feature detection for you when you use it.
-Therefore, you can <a href="#load-content">skip this section and go to "Load content onto a page with AJAX"</a>.)*
+*(NOTE: Writing AJAX feature detection in pure JavaScript is discussed here for historically perspective only.
+It's primarily needed for Internet Explorer versions 6 and lower, but usage for those browsers has dropped significantly.
+Plus, jQuery version 1.x takes care of the feature detection for you if you use it.
+If you're not coding for those browsers and/or using jQuery version 1.x, <a href="#load-content">skip this section and go to "Load content onto a page with AJAX"</a>.)*

 As mentioned, Microsoft's XHR implementation was different from other browsers until IE7.
-In the older IE versions, XMLHTTP was not a directly accessible object in the web browser...i.e., you couldn't access it by using `window.XMLHTTP` somewhere in your JavaScript code.
+In the older IE versions, XMLHTTP was not directly accessible in the browser...in other words, you couldn't access it by using `window.XMLHTTP` somewhere in your JavaScript code.

-Instead, it was bundled inside of a proprietary Microsoft technology called <a href="http://msdn.microsoft.com/en-us/library/aa751972(VS.85).aspx" target="blank" title="Learn more about Microsoft's ActiveXObject">"ActiveXObject"</a>.
+Instead, it was bundled inside proprietary Microsoft technology called <a href="http://msdn.microsoft.com/en-us/library/aa751972(VS.85).aspx" target="blank" title="Learn more about Microsoft's ActiveXObject">"ActiveXObject"</a>.
 Since AJAX became popular while the old Microsoft implementation was still in wide use, you had to write some sort of feature-detection code to make sure that your AJAX worked in all browsers.

-The simplest version of this feature-detection code looked similar to this (<a href="/samples/ajax-tutorial-samples/sample01/" target="blank">view the example</a>):
+The simplest version of this feature-detection code looked similar to this:
 {% prism javascript %}
 // Feature-detect XMLHttpRequest implementation var xhr;